Ōgi logo Ōgi

 Princess

-Princess movement
+Princess movements

 Princess